A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation

-The proposed MANet consists of two core components: the SAM's image encoder with MMAdapter and the DFM.
+The proposed MFNet consists of two core components: the SAM's image encoder with MMAdapter or MMLoRA and the DFM.
 To validate their effectiveness, ablation experiments were conducted by systematically removing specific components.
 As shown in Table~\ref{tab:ablalist}, two ablation experiments were designed.
-In the first experiment, the DFM was removed from MANet, leading to a lack of deep analysis and integration of high-level abstract remote sensing semantic features.
-The second experiment follows the setup of the second experiments in Table~\ref{tab:modality}.
+In the first experiment, the DFM was removed from MFNet, leading to a lack of deep analysis and integration of high-level abstract remote sensing semantic features.
+The second experiment follows the setup of the third and sixth experiments in Table~\ref{tab:modality}.

-It is important to note that removing all Adapters from the SAM's image encoder severely degrades the model's performance, as confirmed in Fig.~\ref{fig_heatmaps}, which also illustrates the effectiveness of the multimodal fine-tuning mechanism.
-Inspection of Fig.~\ref{fig_heatmaps}(c) and (e) reveal that SAM, without fine-tuning, cannot extract meaningful features from remote sensing data, rendering it unsuitable for semantic segmentation tasks.
-However, inspection of Fig.~\ref{fig_heatmaps}(d) and (f) shows that, after fine-tuning with the MMAdapter, the heatmaps change dramatically.
-Furthermore, Fig.~\ref{fig_heatmaps}(e) clearly demonstrates that SAM, despite being trained on RGB optical images, is also effective when applied to non-optical DSM data.
+Before analyzing the ablation experiments, it is important to note that removing all Adapters or LoRAs from the SAM's image encoder severely degrades the model's performance, as confirmed in Fig.~\ref{fig_heatmaps}, which also illustrates the effectiveness of the multimodal fine-tuning mechanisms.
+Inspection of Fig.~\ref{fig_heatmaps}(c) and (d) reveals that SAM, without fine-tuning, cannot extract meaningful features from remote sensing data, rendering it unsuitable for semantic segmentation tasks.
+However, inspection of Fig.~\ref{fig_heatmaps}(d) and (f), or Fig.~\ref{fig_heatmaps}(g) and (h) shows that, after fine-tuning with the MMAdapter or MMLoRA, the heatmaps change dramatically.
+Furthermore, Fig.~\ref{fig_heatmaps}(f) and (h) clearly demonstrate that SAM, despite being trained on RGB optical images, is also effective when applied to non-optical DSM data.
 It is observed that DSM can effectively provide supplementary information.
 Therefore, the fine-tuned SAM's image encoder is capable of recognizing and segmenting remote sensing objects effectively in multimodal tasks.

-Inspection of Table~\ref{tab:ablalist} indicates that both the MMAdapter and DFM are essential for enhancing the performance of the proposed MANet.
-Specifically, the MMAdapter facilitates continuous information fusion, allowing for extraction and fusion of multimodal information as the encoding depth increases.
+Inspection of Table~\ref{tab:ablalist} indicates that both the multimodal fine-tuning and DFM are essential for enhancing the performance of the proposed MFNet.
+Specifically, the MMAdapter and MMLoRA facilitate continuous information fusion, allowing for extraction and fusion of multimodal information as the encoding depth increases.
 The DFM verifies the importance of high-level features in the semantic segmentation of remote sensing data.
 In this work, we primarily introduce a new framework for leveraging SAM, rather than emphasize the high-level feature fusion techniques.
 Replacing DFM with a more advanced fusion model is expected to result in further performance improvement.